josephsenior/Agentic-Design-Patterns/agentic_patterns_projects/chapter5_tool_use/README.md

 - Execute code
 - Interact with databases

+Think of tools as superpowers for your agent.
+The LLM can reason and generate text, but tools let it actually do things like search the web, calculate math, or check the current time.

 ## Available Tools

 1. **search_information**: Search for factual information
 2. **calculate**: Perform mathematical calculations
 3. **get_current_time**: Get current date and time
 4. **word_count**: Analyze text statistics

+You can easily add more tools by creating new functions and registering them with the agent.
+The agent will automatically decide when to use which tool based on what you're asking.

 ## Installation